Classifying group algebras in which the socle of the center is an ideal: Classification Classification

-Let $G$ be a finite group for which $\soc(ZFG)$ is an ideal in $FG$.
-Again, we may assume that $G$ is of the form $G = G' \rtimes H$ and that $O_{p'}(G) = 1$ holds.
-Additionally, we require that $Z(G') = G''$ holds.
-In this section, we consider the case that $D'$ is a minimal normal subgroup of $D = G/G''$.
-This is equivalent to requiring $n = 1$ in the decomposition given in Theorem~\ref{theo:uniquesolutiond}.
-Under these assumptions, the aim of this section is to prove the following statement:
+Throughout this subsection, let $G$ be a finite basic group satisfying $Z(G')= G''$ for which $\soc(ZFG)$ is an ideal in $FG$.
+Additionally, we assume $G/G'' \cong \AGL(1,|G'/G''|)$.
+As before, we write $G = G' \rtimes H$ and set $D \coloneqq G/G''$.
+The aim of this section is to show that $G$ has the properties (a)-(c) described in Theorem~\ref{theo:b}\,(ii) (with respect to the decomposition $G = G' \rtimes H$).
+To prove Theorem~\ref{theo:b}, these results will be applied to the groups $G_1, \ldots, G_n$ constructed in Theorem~\ref{theo:qi}.
+We first observe the following: